moleculeprotocol/IPNFT/README.md

 3. Take one of the private keys you get and insert them into the `.env` file at `PRIVATE_KEY`.
 4. Run `source .env` to get the ENV variables into your current terminal session.
-5. Run `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $ANVIL_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv` to deploy the contract to your local `anvil` node.
+5. Run `forge script script/Dev.s.sol:DevScript --fork-url $ANVIL_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv` to deploy the contracts to your local `anvil` node.
 6. If the deployment was successful you get output similar to this:

 ![CleanShot 2022-08-14 at 15 23 03](https://user-images.githubusercontent.com/86414213/184539154-3ddc46d3-4083-4c58-a401-f7a1dce2be7e.png)

-7. Using `cast` (which is part of Foundry) you can now query/manipulate your deployed contract.
+7. Use `cast` (which is part of Foundry) to query/manipulate your deployed contract.
 Find out more here: https://book.getfoundry.sh/cast/

 #### Deploy to Goerli Testnet

 1. Make sure you have a private key in your `.env` file that has Goerli Testnet ETH on it.
 Otherwise you won't be able to deploy a contract because of insufficient funds.
 2. Run `source .env` to get the ENV variables into your current terminal session.
+3. Deploy IPNFT `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $GOERLI_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv`
-3. Run `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $GOERLI_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv` or if you want to also verify the contract on Etherscan `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $GOERLI_RPC_URL --private-key $PRIVATE_KEY --verify --etherscan-api-key $ETHERSCAN_KEY --broadcast -vvvv` .
+4. Deploy sales contract `forge script script/SchmackoSwap.s.sol:SchmackoSwapScript --fork-url $GOERLI_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv`

+5. if you want to also verify the contract on Etherscan `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $GOERLI_RPC_URL --private-key $PRIVATE_KEY --verify --etherscan-api-key $ETHERSCAN_KEY --broadcast -vvvv` .